yolagchy/my-first-repo/readme.txt

-This is line was added three weeks after
+This is second line I added three weeks later